-This is the first half of a a year-long course for students who are beginning the study of Italian or who have studied it only minimally.
+This is the first half of a yearlong course for students who are beginning the study of Italian or who have studied it only minimally.
 The first semester's work comprises an introduction to Italian as a spoken and written language.
 The work includes practice (in class and in sessions with an apprentice teacher) for understanding and using the spoken and written language.
-Written exercises, themes, oral reports, and readings develop communicative skills.
-Coursework includes daily homework, chapter tests, a midterm, and end of semester test.
+Written exercises, themes, oral reports and readings develop communicative skills.
+Coursework includes daily homework, chapter tests, a midterm and end-of-semester test.
 Offered every year.

 This upper-level course, taught in Italian, provides an introduction to contemporary Italian literature in its historical context.
 The course deepens understanding of the Italian language through advanced analysis of grammar and syntax in literary texts.
-Beyond reading and discussion, coursework includes short response papers, a research paper, oral presentations, and a final exam.
+Beyond reading and discussion, coursework includes short response papers, a research paper, oral presentations and a final exam.
 Attendance at evening film showings is required.
-Prerequisite: ITAL 213Y-214Y, or equivalent.
+This course can be repeated for credit up to 1.0 Kenyon unit.
+Prerequisite: ITAL 213Y-214Y or equivalent.
 Offered every year.